This Viral TikTok Whipped Coffee Recipe Isn't Lacking In Flavor

 Your at-home caffeine routine is about to get a jolt, thanks to a viral new coffee recipe making the rounds on TikTok.
 You've probably seen the photogenic creation on social media and wondered if it tastes as good as it looks.
-So, what does whipped coffee taste like?
+So, what does whipped coffee, aka dalgona coffee, taste like?
 Ready yourself for a strong flavor when you make the new sip.

 An Elite Daily editor who made it at home says the drink had a "really strong coffee flavor," which is never a bad thing in my book.
 She recommends using the full amount of sugar suggested in the recipe if you don't want a bitter drink, as the coffee notes can be overpowering.
 While many of the people on TikTok made the drink by pouring it in layers to create a cool visual effect, she recommends just mixing it all together with your choice of milk for a better-tasting end result (after snapping a pic of the whip on top for Instagram, of course).